hoanthien2017/Employee_absenteeism_analysis/README.md

 -  Action: Use sql to isolate data that had zero absence hours.
 -  Outcome: Filter and remove 44 data that is recorded with zero absence hours.

+**Filter and remove ids recorded with more than 10 hours of absence per day**
+- Action: Use sql to isolate data that has more than 10 hours of absence per day.
+- Results: Filter and remove 40 ids recorded absent for more than 10 hours/day.

 ### Data exploratory

 #### 1. Temporal Patterns and Seasonality in Absences